Barthélémy Toguo

 Toguo was born in 1967 in Cameroon, and lives between Paris and Bandjoun.
 He trained at the École Nationale Supérieure des Beaux-Arts in Abidjan, Ivory Coast; the École Supérieure d'Art in Grenoble, France; and the Kunstakademie, in Düsseldorf, Germany.
 He founded Bandjoun Station, a centre for artistic exchange between local and international artists featuring residencies, an exhibition space, a library and plantations in Bandjoun, Cameroon, in 2007.

-Solo shows have taken place at institutions including the Nantes History Museum; Museu Picasso, Barcelona, Spain; Villa Merkel, Esslingen am Neckar, Germany; Savannah College of Art and Design (SCAD), USA; La Malmaison Art Center, Cannes, Fance; Musée du quai Branly - Jacques Chirac, Paris, France; Parrish Art Museum, New York, USA; Uppsala Art Museum, Sweden; Musée d'art contemporain de Sainte Etiennne, France; La Verrière by Hermès, Brussels, Belgium; Fundaçao Gulbenkian, Lisbon, Portugal; and Palais de Tokyo, Paris, France.
+Solo shows have taken place at institutions including Galerie Lelong & Co, New York, USA; the Nantes History Museum, France; HAB Galerie, Nantes, France; Museu Picasso, Barcelona, Spain; Villa Merkel, Esslingen am Neckar, Germany; SCAD Museum of Art, Georgia, USA; La Malmaison Art Center, Cannes, France; Musée du quai Branly - Jacques Chirac, Paris; Parrish Art Museum, New York; Uppsala Art Museum, Sweden; Musée d'art contemporain de Sainte Etiennne, France; La Verrière by Hermès, Brussels, Belgium; Fundaçao Gulbenkian, Lisbon; and Palais de Tokyo, Paris.

 In 2011, Toguo was made a Knight of the Order of Arts and Literature in France.
 He was shortlisted for the Prix Marcel Duchamp in 2016 and was among the winners of the 2nd Prix Artiste Citoyen Engagé by the Fondation Daniel et Nina Carasso in 2022.